 This is valuable if your preferred .com domain is unavailable.

-But because you can always change your name later, don’t let this step hold you back from starting your blog.
+But because you can always change your blog name later, don’t let this step hold you back from starting your blog.
 I’ve known people take 6 months to come up with their name.